-I have audited the Special Purpose Ind AS financial statements of Excelsoft Technologies Pte Ltd (the Company), which comprise the Balance Sheet as at March 31, 2023, and the Statement of Profit and Loss (including Other Comprehensive Income), and the Statement of Changes in Equity and Statement of Cashflow for the year then ended, and Summary of Significant Accounting Policies and Other Explanatory Information, (herein after referred to as "the Special Purpose Financial Statements").
+I have audited the Special Purpose Ind AS Interim Financial Statements of Excelsoft Technologies Pte Ltd (the Company), which comprise the Balance Sheet as at September 30, 2024, and the Statement of Profit and Loss (including Other Comprehensive Income), and the Statement of Changes in Equity and Statement of Cashflow for the year then ended, and Summary of Significant Accounting Policies and Other Explanatory Information, (herein after referred to as "the Special Purpose Interim Financial Statements").
+The Special Purpose Interim Ind AS Financial Statements have been prepared by the management of the Company in accordance with Indian Accounting Standard 34 Interim Financial Reporting (Ind AS 34) specified under Section 133 of the Companies Act, 2013 ("the Act").

-In my opinion, and to the best of my information and according to the explanations given to me, the accompanying Special Purpose Financial Statements give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2023, and its profit (including Other Comprehensive Income), Changes in Equity and Statement of Cashflow for the year then ended.
+In my opinion, and to the best of my information and according to the explanations given to me, the accompanying Special Purpose Interim Financial Statements give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at September 30, 2024, and its profit (including Other Comprehensive Income), Changes in Equity and Statement of Cashflow for the year then ended.

-In my opinion and to the best of my information and according to the explanations given to me, the aforesaid Special Purpose Financial Statements is prepared, in all material respects, in accordance with basis set out in note 2 to the Special Purpose Financial Statements.
+In my opinion and to the best of my information and according to the explanations given to me, the aforesaid Special Purpose Interim Financial Statements is prepared, in all material respects, in accordance with basis set out in note 2 to the Special Purpose Interim Financial Statements.